AnyDSL/MimIR/docs/phases.md

 It can run them:

 - once, in sequence, or
-- repeatedly to a fixed point
+- repeatedly to a fixed point.

 A fixed-point [`PhaseMan`](@ref mim::PhaseMan) reruns the whole pipeline as long as at least one phase sets `todo_ = true`.

 Between iterations, each phase is recreated from its original configuration.
 This keeps phase-local state from leaking across rounds unless the phase explicitly recomputes it.

-Conceptually:

 @note [`PhaseMan`](@ref mim::PhaseMan) is the orchestration layer for classical phase pipelines.